Mokeira/healthverity/README.md

 # HealthVerity Assessment
 This repository contains my submission for the software engineering assessment at HealthVerity.

-I completed questions 1 and 2 and the total time spent was about 2 hours.
+I completed questions 1 and 2 and the total time spent was about 2 hours (not including the time spent on creating the test files and README).

 ## Dependencies
 Python 3.2 or later recommended